umesh-kumar-meghwal/SarvShield/README.md

 SMTP_PASSWORD=your_app_password
 ```

-> Never upload your `.env` file or private API keys to GitHub.
+> Do not upload your `.env` file or private API keys to GitHub.

----

 ### 5. Run the Application